IBMCP4I/cp4i-workshop-eventstreams-lab/README.md

 ![Architecture diagram](images/architecture.png)

-* **Tradr** is a Node.js UI for the portfolio service

 * The **portfolio** microservice sits at the center of the application.
 This microservice:
-   * persists trade data  using JDBC to a MariaDB database
-   * invokes the **stock-quote** service that invokes an API defined in API Connect in CP4I to get stock quotes
    * sends completed transactions to a local IBM MQ queue.
    * calls the **trade-history** service to get aggregated historical trade data.

-* The **Kafka Connect** microservice uses the Kafka Connect framework and an IBM MQ source to consume the  transaction data from IBM MQ and sends it to a topic in Event Streams.
+* The **Kafka Connect** source uses the Kafka Connect framework and an IBM MQ source to consume the  transaction data from IBM MQ and sends it to a topic in Event Streams.
 By scaling this service horizontally you can decrease the latency between the  time the transaction is committed to the transactional database and when it is available to be queried in the reporting database,

-* The **Kafka Connect** microservice uses the Kafka Connect framework and a Mongodb sink to receive the transaction data from  Event Streams and  publishes the data to the reporting database.
+* The **Kafka Connect** sink uses the Kafka Connect framework and a Mongodb sink to receive the transaction data from  Event Streams and  publishes the data to the reporting database.
 By scaling this service horizontally you can decrease the latency between the  time the transaction is committed to the transactional database and when it is available to be queried in the reporting database.

 This lab is broken up into the following steps: